+Despite these obstacles, we at the Drug Policy Alliance are pushing forward to end the drug war and support public health and safety.
 Progress is inevitably slow, and even with an administration hostile to reform there is still unprecedented momentum behind drug policy reform in states and localities across the country.
 The Drug Policy Alliance and its allies will continue to advocate for health-based reforms such as marijuana legalization, drug decriminalization, safe consumption sites, naloxone access, bail reform, and more.

 We look forward to a future where drug policies are shaped by science and compassion rather than political hysteria.